exploring self-realization, sacred personhood, and full humanity

 E. She'll be very hard to reach then, and she won't give this up easily.
 She'd almost rather go down with the ship.

-K. It's how she sees it right now, and it all seems so right and normal on that level of consciousness.
+K. It's how she sees things right now, and it all seems so right and normal on that level of consciousness.
 This will not change for her until she's suffered her way into a better point of view.

 K. John and Mary have yet to understand that the pleasures and happiness of family life, even if attained, albeit sporadically or rarely, is something very different from "the joy."